 By Barry Rudolph • March 18, 2009 Barry and the Novation Nocturn (Check out some of his other favorite tools in this gallery.)
 My DAW desktop surface is more crowded than ever–and I’m loving it!
 I just added the new Novation Nocturn Plug-in Controller to my small army of DAW accessories.
 As DAW plug-ins become more complex and intense, their GUIs (graphical user interface) have become more jam packed with more parameter controls than ever!
 And in order to keep their GUI’s screen size to a minimum, the controls and buttons keep getting smaller and smaller.
 Even though I get new glasses often, the controls are not getting any easier to find, touch and adjust with a mouse.
 Plus during the course of working many hours adjusting plug-in after plug-in, my right hand and arm get very sore.
 If you’ve spent any time at all using plug-ins to coax a great-sounding mix from “inside the box,” Nocturn is like manna from DAW hardware heaven!
 “At last, at last, great almighty, free at last!” my carpal tunnels rejoice!
 Novation Nocturn Nocturn is a dedicated controller surface for instant and intelligent control of any automatable plug-in within every major sequencer/DAW, including Pro Tools, on both Macs and PCs.
 It’s totally compatible with VST, AU, RTAS and TDM host systems/computers.
 Ultra low in profile, Nocturn measures 9.41 by 5.39 inches and lies flat on any desktop-I have mine between my QWERTY keyboard and monitor. .
 It connects via a side-mounted USB spigot and has eight, touch-sensitive continuous encoders each ringed with 11 red LEDs.
 These encoder LEDs provide visual feedback that the parameters you’re adjusting on Nocturn are changing in the plug-in.
 It’s cool to see them change after you’ve automated a parameter(s) too.
 In addition, there are eight large backlit large push buttons, a 45mm crossfader, and a Speed Dial for instant access to any plug-in parameter-just hover over any parameter on the plug’s GUI with the mouse and adjust it with Speed Dial.
 There are also eight more lighted buttons specific to using Nocturn and its sidekick, the Automap 3 Pro software.
 Nocturn uses Automap 3 Pro software to automatically assign plug-in parameters to each of the controller knobs and buttons.
 Nocturn Automap 3 To set Automap 3 to work programming Nocturn before launching Pro Tools, I called up the Plug-In Manager software to scan all my plugs and map them. .
 The software creates a copy of the plug-in software and adds its wrapper.
 This wrapper adds Nocturn’s frame around the plug’s GUI so you know what plug has been wrapped when you insert it into your session.
 Now when I call up any wrapped plug-in, a transparent Control Map Window appears along side the plug’s GUI to show which Nocturn controllers control which parameters on the focused plug-in.
 The Control Map appears and disappears using Nocturn’s View button.
 Read the rest of this post 1 2 About Barry Barry Rudolph Veteran Recording Engineer Barry is a veteran L.A.-based recording engineer as well as a noted writer on recording topics.
 Be sure to visit his website, and also check out his related article, “A Wide Variety Of Microphone Techniques For Recording Drums”.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tom says Very nice review!
+Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tom says Very nice review!
 I also got Nocturn and now the SL MKII with AutoMap 3 Pro!
 Love it, even though I find there's much room for improvements.
 I wondered if I can ask you to share via email, or this website, some of your automap templates that you wrote about?
 That can be great!
-Tagged with: Acoustics Audio-Technica Barry Rudolph Consoles Control Controllers DAW Desktop Downloads EQ Feedback Free Frequencies Gear Hardware House of Worship Keyboards Link Management Mastering Microphones MIDI Mix Mixers Mixing Monitors Music NAMM New Novation Processors Products Recording Reviews Shows Software Standards Stereo Techniques Technology Time USB Vocals Volume Wireless Systems · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Tagged with: Acoustics Audio-Technica Barry Rudolph Consoles Control Controllers DAW Desktop Downloads EQ Feedback Free Frequencies Gear Hardware House of Worship Keyboards Link Management Mastering Microphones MIDI Mix Mixers Mixing Monitors Music NAMM New Novation Processors Product Recording Reviews Shows Software Standards Stereo Techniques Technology Time USB Vocals Volume Wireless Systems · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.
+Subscribe Today!